temporalio/documentation/docs/learning-paths/background-checks/cli-reference.md

 **Output:**

-If succesful the output will show "Declined".
+If successful, the output shows "Declined".

 ## `bgc-researcher`